jasonrichdarmawan/angular-firebase-authentication-across-subdomains/README.md

+# How to serve

+Use `npm run start` to run all projects.

 # How to do manual deployment

 Note: GitHub Actions will do automatic deployment when there is a change in specific folder.